ghostpress/employee-travel-emissions/README.md

 This directory contains code for analyzing our data, once emissions have been calculated.

 ## clean
 This directory contains code for cleaning our data.
-In an attempt to get started with calculating the emissions quickly, we initially did the cleaning by hand using Microsoft Excel and LibreOffice Calc.
-In the interest of ensuring that our research is reproducible and transparent, we have started replicating the manual process in Python.
-These methods are still underway; to keep track of our progress, please see the code contained in the luciav-clean and oliviah-clean branches.
+Please see the readme in the clean directory for more details.

 ## scraper
 This directory contains code for scraping the emissions values from the ICEC (ICAO Carbon Emissions Calculator), located at [ICAO.int](https://www.icao.int/environmental-protection/Carbonoffset/Pages/default.aspx).
 Please see the readme in the scraper directory for more details.